 A: No, you do not need to apply or register for deposit insurance protection by DPC.
-Deposit insurance is provided automatically for eligible deposit accounts placed with member institutions.
+Deposit insurance is provided automatically for eligible deposit accounts placed with member banks.

 Q4: What is the deposit insurance protection limit?

-A: Your eligible deposits are protected up to $1,000 (One Thousand United States Dollars) per depositor per member bank and $250 (Two Hundred and Fifty Dollars for deposit-taking micro-finance institutions which is paid immediately when a member institution has been closed.
-Any balance above the insurable limit will be paid through the liquidation a pro-rata basis.
+A: Your eligible deposits are protected up to $500 (Five Hundred United States Dollars) per depositor per member bank which is paid immediately when a member bank has been closed.
+Any balance above the insurable limit of $500 will still be paid via the liquidation a pro-rata basis.

 Q5: Can I buy additional protection for my deposits if the amount is more than $500?

 A: No. Deposit protection cannot be purchased as it is not a general or life insurance product.
 It is provided automatically by the Government through DPC.

 Q6: Which types of deposits are eligible for protection?

 A: All types of deposits received by a contributory institution in its usual course of business are protected and include without being limited to the following―

 (b) demand deposits; and

 (c) savings deposits; and